scottjg/rails/actionpack/lib/action_dispatch/routing/README.md

 		bundle update

-As long as one of those commands works out ok, then you are all set!
+As long as one of those command gives no errors and you get "Your bundle is complete!" then you are all set!